Richard B. Spencer: Speech at the University of Florida

 After the University of Florida's August 2017 denial of Spencer's request to speak the following month, Floridian lawyer Gary Edinger threatened to sue the university for violating the First Amendment by prohibiting Spencer from speaking despite being a publicly funded institution.
 The university subsequently reached an agreement with Edinger allowing Spencer to speak on October 19, 2017.
 Florida Governor Rick Scott declared a state of emergency for Alachua County on October 16, saying: "I find that the threat of a potential emergency is imminent" as a result of Spencer's appearance.

 On October 19, 2017, Spencer spoke at the Curtis M. Phillips Center for the Performing Arts on university grounds.
-In addition to Spencer, the speakers included Eli Mosley of Identity Evropa, a white supremacist group from California, and Mike Enoch, a white nationalist blogger.
+In addition to Spencer, the speakers included Elliott Kline (using the pseudonym "Eli Mosley") of Identity Evropa, a white supremacist group from California, and Mike Enoch, a white nationalist blogger.
 The event's security costs reportedly amounted to an estimated $600,000.
 It drew about 2,500 protestors, vastly outnumbering Spencer's supporters.

 The speech, which was Spencer's first public appearance after the Charlottesville rally, was disrupted by loud protests.
 When drowned out by chants from the audience, he grew visibly frustrated, stating that the protestors were interfering with his freedom of speech.
 He added: "You are all engaged in what's known as the heckler's veto."
 According to Clay Calvert, director of the Marion B. Brechner First Amendment Project at the University of Florida College of Journalism and Communications, non-violent protesting, booing and suggesting that the speaker leave was not a heckler's veto in law.
 The speech and the concurrent protests were largely peaceful.

 Later that day, three of Spencer's supporters were arrested on felony charges following an alleged discharge of a firearm, directed at protestors leaving the event.
 The three suspects were residents of Texas who had traveled to Florida to hear Spencer speak.
 According to the Gainesville Police Department, they had shouted "Hail Hitler" and gave Nazi salutes immediately before the alleged attack.
 Authorities said that two of the suspects had known links to extremist groups.
 The men had participated in the August 2017 Unite the Right rally, where Spencer had been scheduled to speak.
 All three were charged with attempted homicide.

 In the aftermath of the October 19 events, Ohio State University declined Spencer's request to allow him to speak on campus, citing "substantial risk to public safety".
 In response, a lawyer representing Spencer's associate and organizer of his speaking tour filed a lawsuit against the university.